 Compliance and Regulatory Support

-- Benefits: Simplifies audits, ensures compliance with industry standards like ISO 17025 or CLIA.
+Benefits: Lightens audits and helps to maintain the compliance with industry standards such as ISO 17025 or CLIA.

 Reporting and Data Visualization

-- Benefits: Saves time on manual report writing, provides real-time insights through dashboards and visualizations.
+Benefits: Saves time in manual report writing, delivers real-time data via dashboards and visualizations.

 Types of LIMS Systems